 Capturing Once-in-a-Generation Opportunities for Trails, Walking and Biking

 As the leading advocacy organization for trails, walking and bicycling in America, Rails-to-Trails Conservancy (RTC) works with some 600 organizations and hundreds of thousands of grassroots supporters to advocate for the federal, state and local policy changes and vital investments necessary to create, connect and maintain the nation’s multiuse trails.

 Since 1986, RTC has shaped the policies that make trails possible while helping to secure billions of dollars for trails and active transportation projects in all 50 states and Washington, D.C.

-In FY 2022, more than 7,700 grassroots supporters around the country sent 10,000+ messages to decision-makers in support of trails and active transportation.
+In fiscal year (FY) 2022, more than 7,700 grassroots supporters around the country sent 10,000+ messages to decision-makers in support of trails and active transportation.